-Only recently was I introduced to traditional shaving with a safety razor, a badger hair shaving brush, and a puck of soap.
+Only recently was I introduced to traditional shaving with a safety razor, a shaving brush, and a puck of shaving soap.
 My life changed 15 minutes later.
 My first traditional shave was the best shave of my life, even with the few spots of blood on my face.

 There are over 20 different double edged razor blades available.
 They are easy to find now on the internet and are beginning to show up in specialty stores as well.
 Some companies even sell blade sampler packs so you can try out a few different brands.
 Each blade has different characteristics.

 You should get 5-7 shaves out of a blade and most blades cost less then 50 cents.
 That's a pretty good deal and a reason that many switch to traditional shaving.

 The most expensive blade isn't always the best blade for you.
 Try a bunch of different blades to see what works for your skin and your shaving style.

 The Brush and The Soap